jbadomics/install_help/OSX_for_bioinformatics.md

     /usr/local/bin/bash

-Save the file and close TextEdit.
+Save the file and quit TextEdit.

 ## Create a bash profile